 - Try to use lower switching components, if allowed by the design.

 Ground bounce reduction techniques result in better signal integrity.
-These methods remove all the transient noises in the circuit and thus increase the efficiency.
+These methods remove all the transient noises in the circuit and thus increase efficiency.
 We hope this article has helped you reach one step closer to that perfect noise-free board design.
 If you have any queries, let us know in the comment section.